 Late payments will have a different impact on each person’s credit scores depending on the situation.
 That said, there are some general rules that can help you determine the severity of the impact.

 - First off, a longer delinquency will have a greater negative impact on your scores than a shorter delinquency.
 Assuming everything else is equal, a 90-day late payment can hurt your scores more than a 30-day late payment.

 - The number of delinquencies on your reports matters, too.
 Usually, more delinquencies result in a more significant negative impact to your scores.

 - A delinquency will have the largest impact on your credit scores when it’s first reported.
-However, as the delinquency ages, the impact on your scores should decrease.
+But as the delinquency ages, the impact on your scores should decrease.
 The length of time your scores take to recover may depend on any other negative issues that might be affecting them.

 It’s important to remember that each credit bureau has its own way of evaluating your information and assigning you a credit score.
 A late payment could have a more significant impact on one score than on another, which is one reason why your scores may vary between credit bureaus.